< MORE ABOUT BAJA ARIZONA

 WHAT ARE THE CHANCES?

-First, there are several proto-states waiting to be created--Puerto Rico (the 51st), District of Columbia (52nd), and Northern California (53rd).
-Baja Arizona is 54th.
+First, there are several proto-states waiting to be created--Puerto Rico, District of Columbia, and Northern California.
+Baja Arizona is maybe 54th.
 The other three would probably send Democrats to Congress, as would Baja Arizona.
-There is no way the GOP-dominated House and Senate would create 4 new Democrat delegations in Congress, just like the South blocked the admission of free states before the Civil War.
-Like the pre-Civil War period, the only way Baja Arizona gets to be a state is if a new Republican dominated state is also admitted.
+There is no way the Republicans in the US House and Senate would create 4 new Democrat delegations in Congress, just like the South blocked the admission of free states before the Civil War.
+Like the pre-Civil War period, the only way Baja Arizona gets to be a state is if new Republican dominated states are also admitted.
 Texas could split into 5 states.
-Disneyworld could become a state...
+Disneyworld could become a state... how do you think we got a North Dakota and a South Dakota, a Virginia and a West Virginia, and a North and South Carolina?

 LETTERS AND COMMENTS